 FlutterFlow Pricing Plans Overview

-The pricing is per-user, per-month — each developer working on a project needs their own paid seat if they want access to paid features.
+The pricing is per-user, per-month, each developer working on a project needs their own paid seat if they want access to paid features.
 For solo builders, this is straightforward.
 For agencies or teams of three or more developers, the total cost scales proportionally.

 What the Free Plan Actually Lets You Do

 The practical reality: the free tier is for prototyping and learning, not shipping.
 If you're validating an app idea and need to show a working prototype to investors or co-founders, the free tier can produce a convincing demo.
 But the moment you need a real user to log in, connect to a real database, or install the app from an app store, you need a paid plan.
-Budget at least the Standard plan for any project with real users.
+Budget at least the Basic plan for any project with real users.

-Standard Plan — Who It's For
+Basic Plan, Who It's For

-Pro Plan — When You Need It
+Growth Plan, When You Need It

-Teams Plan — Enterprise and Agencies
+Business Plan, Teams and Agencies

 Total Cost of a FlutterFlow Project